chasegiunta/craft-vue/README.md

 You should fork this repo to create your own boilerplate.
 This scaffold makes no assumptions about pre-processor, babel, or linting configurations.

+I've also created a [fork of this boilerplate](https://github.com/chasegiunta/craft-vue-tailwind) that integrates TailwindCSS & Purgecss.

 ## Setup

 This boilerplate requires Vue CLI 3 be [installed globally on your machine](https://cli.vuejs.org/guide/installation.html).